harikrish/harikrish.github.io/_posts/2021-02-18-JS-async-and-defer.md

 will be executed in the order they appear in the HTML and will not block the parser.
 `async` scripts execute at the first opportunity after they finish downloading and before the windows `load` event.
-This means it`s possible that async scripts are not executed in the order in which they appear in the HTML.
+This means it's possible that async scripts are not executed in the order in which they appear in the HTML.
 It also means they can interrupt DOM building.
 `async` scripts load at a low priorty.
 They often load after all other